Norbert94/TwitchMarker/README.md

 ====================

 *Only the F keys are supported right now.
 Will be adding support to more keys soon.

-*If you open the program during the stream the timer will be started at the time the stream is opened.
+*If you open the program during the stream the timer will be started at the time you opened the program.
 I haven't seen a way to get the time the stream has started from twitch.
 So make sure you always have the application setup before you start streaming.